 - See the animals.
 There are lots of animal barns, a petting zoo, and even animal events you can take in for free.
 This is always a highlight for my kids and it costs nothing.

 - Scope out the free attractions.
 The Animals of the World exhibit is free to attend.
 One FREE exhibition that is catching my eye this year is the Superhero Headquarters where kids can meet their favorite superheroes on select dates.
-Another option – a fun new event from last year is the Wild West Gunfight Stunt Show.
+Another option – a fun event is the Wild West Gunfight Stunt Show.
 My advice, check out the exhibits and shows that are free to attend before you visit.
 Perhaps you can fill your day with fun and free activities!

 - Eat some free treats.
 Yeah, I’ll admit it.
 I like trying all the free food!
 This is a fun way to eat some special treats without shelling out the dough.
 Here are a few of my favorite ideas: 1) hang around the Vitamix demo table for healthy smoothies and soups, 2) stop by the dairy barn for free samples of milk, chocolate milk and sometimes egg nog, 3) keep your eyes peeled in the expo halls for free samples of stuff like fudge, honey, and jams and 4) throughout the Fair are these water stations you can get a small cone of water from – I think it might be Mountain Mist.